-In today’s post, an excerpt from our brand-new free download Contemporary Pottery: Functional and Conceptual Considerations for Handmade Pottery, Gay explains how to think about pottery design from the perspective of the end users and how they see handmade pottery fitting into their lives —- and their cupboards. – Jennifer Harnetty, editor.
+In today’s post, an excerpt from our free download Contemporary Pottery: Functional and Conceptual Considerations for Handmade Pottery, Gay explains how to think about pottery design from the perspective of the end users and how they see handmade pottery fitting into their lives — and their cupboards. – Jennifer Harnetty, editor.

 The Function of Storage

 The desire to create pots that could stack was inspired by my need as an avid pottery collector to find space for new pots.
 They stack up tall and compactly, requiring minimal horizontal space in your cabinet.
 The bowls are squared for structure because this gives the stack greater stability.
 The main functional concern with making pots to stack is that the diameter of the foot will slip easily into the diameter of the rim of the piece below it, and that the foot will not rest on the interior floor of the piece below it.
 Rims are measured with calipers as I throw them so that when they’re squared, I know that hip will meet lip.
 This way, when making a stack, each pot will rest upon the one beneath it without rocking or keeling over.

 How and where each pot touches the one above and below it is both an important structural consideration in how they stack, as well as an important visual decision.
 The stack is a series of individual pots piled one on top of the other, but just as importantly, the stack is a unit, one piece, a kind of interactive sculpture.